ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	managedDevice.supportsFirmwareActions(true);
 	managedDevice.connect();

 Note that the supportsFirmwareActions() method to be called before the connect() method as the ManagedDevice sends a manage request as part of the connect() method.
-As part of manage request the ibmiotf client library informs the Internet Of Things Server about the firmware action support and hence it needs to be added prior to calling connect() method.
+As part of manage request the ibmiotf client library informs the Internet of Things Foundation server about the firmware action support and hence it needs to be added prior to calling connect() method.

 Alternatively, the support can be added later as well followed by the manage request as follows,